khalidbelk/image-compressor/README.md

 Here are some [input files examples](/examples/text-inputs/)

 ```
-USAGE: ./imageCompressor -n N -l L -f F
+USAGE: ./imageCompressor [OPTIONS] -n N -l L -f F

+    OPTIONS:
+            -h       display this message

+    ARGS:
             N       number of colors in the final image
             L       convergence limit
             F       path to the file containing the colors of the pixels
 ```
 **Example**